KIDNORswe/ha-app-influxdb-1/influxdb/DOCS.md

 ## Installation

 `!
-NOTE !` The installation is changed due to the original being scrapped.
+NOTE !` The way to install has changed due to the scrapped original version.
+Now it comes from another dedicated repo.

-**Note-repositorie**: This app is now a fork and moved over to another repositorie.
+**Note-repository**: This app is now a fork and moved over to another private repository.

-**Note-manual-action**:  The repositorie is new and has to be added manually.
+**Note-manual-action**:  The repo is different and has to be added manually to the app-store.

 ## Configuration